Just as

 And walked upon the earth,

-Which gives me—a smaller mammal—the
+Which gives me—a smaller mammal—the hope

 That my descendants will someday grow wings